jeremy0x/meta-tag-boilerplate/README.md

 ## Acknowledgments

 Feel free to use and modify the code for your own projects.
 If you found this repository helpful, please consider giving it a star.

-## Meta Tags Included

-### Primary Meta Tags

-#### Title Tag

-The title tag is the most important meta tag for search engine optimization.
-It is the text that appears in the search engine results page (SERP) and is also used by social media platforms when sharing a link.
-The title should be descriptive and include the main keywords for the webpage.

-#### Description Tag

-The description tag provides a brief summary of the webpage's content.
-It is displayed in the search engine results page and is also used by social media platforms when sharing a link.
-The description should be concise and informative, and should include the main keywords for the webpage.

-#### Keywords Tag

-The keywords tag is used to provide a list of relevant keywords for the webpage.
-Although this tag is no longer used by most search engines, it can still be useful for organizing and categorizing the content of the webpage.

-### Open Graph/Facebook Meta Tags

-#### Type Tag

-The type tag is used to indicate the type of content on the webpage, such as website, article, or product.

-#### URL Tag

-The URL tag is used to specify the canonical URL of the webpage.

-#### Title Tag

-The title tag for Open Graph/Facebook is used to specify the title of the webpage when it is shared on social media platforms.

-#### Description Tag

-The description tag for Open Graph/Facebook is used to provide a summary of the webpage's content when it is shared on social media platforms.

-#### Image Tag

-The image tag for Open Graph/Facebook is used to specify the image that should be displayed when the webpage is shared on social media platforms.

-#### Site Name Tag

-The site name tag for Open Graph/Facebook is used to specify the name of the website.

-### Twitter Meta Tags

-#### Card Tag

-The card tag is used to specify the type of card that should be used when the webpage is shared on Twitter, such as summary, summary_large_image, or app.

-#### URL Tag

-The URL tag for Twitter is used to specify the canonical URL of the webpage.

-#### Title Tag

-The title tag for Twitter is used to specify the title of the webpage when it is shared on Twitter.

-#### Description Tag

-The description tag for Twitter is used to provide a summary of the webpage's content when it is shared on Twitter.

-#### Image Tag

-The image tag for Twitter is used to specify the image that should be displayed when the webpage is shared on Twitter.

-### Other Tags

-#### Viewport Tag

-The viewport tag is used to control the layout and scaling of the webpage on mobile devices.

-#### Theme Color Tag

-The theme color tag is used to specify the color that should be used for the browser's UI elements when the webpage is displayed.

-#### Robots Tag

-The robots tag is used to specify how search engine